Chunyu-Lin-bjtu/autoware-wiki/Tutorial:-Real-Car.md

-# Real Car Startup

-For Autoware beginners, the minimum data and nodes for autonomous driving with real car are described.
+The minimum data and nodes for autonomous driving with real car are described.
 More detailed descriptions are work in progress.

 # Mandatory

 Data
 - TF
-- PointCloud Map
+- Point Cloud Map

 Sensing
 - LiDAR